leaf-node/swirlnet/VS-NEAT.md

 the disabled connection is randomly inherited from the weaker genome then the result is a new genome with a missing connection.
-Once all connections are deleted, genomes always create the same output that is situated half way between the correct and inccorect answer for every test case.
+Once all connections are deleted, genomes always create the same output that is situated half way between the correct and incorrect answer for every test case.
 In early stages of evolution, this disconnected genome may outperform connected genomes.
 Using the above approach solves this particular issue.

-* By changing four settings in swirlnet you may differentiate the probabilities of inheriting disablement, inheriting enablement or non-interference, each acccording to whether the fitter or weaker parent has the disabled gene.
+* By changing four settings in swirlnet you may differentiate the probabilities of inheriting disablement, inheriting enablement or non-interference, each according to whether the fitter or weaker parent has the disabled gene.

 * You may set the gene enablement rate for cases in which both parents' genes are disabled.